-Explore some of the more technical aspects
+Some of the more technical aspects

-of computer capabilities.
+of computer ops.

 is a short list of recommended reference books, including eBooks, from